WKB eigenmode construction for analytic Toeplitz operators: Calculus of analytic Toeplitz operators

 Similar ideas appear in the literature, and have been successfully applied to the theory of pseudodifferential operators with real-analytic symbols.
-Early results \cite{boutet_de_monvel_pseudo-differential_1967} use a special case of our analytic classes, when $m=0$; from there, a more geometrical theory of analytic Fourier Integral operators was developed \cite{sjostrand_singularites_1982}, allowing one to gradually forget about the parameters $r$ and $R$.
-It is surprising that the introduction of the parameter $m$, which mimics the definition of the Hardy spaces on the unit ball, was never considered, although it simplifies the manipulation of analytic functions (the space $H(m,r,V)$ is stable by product if and only if $m\geq 3$).
-In the paper \cite{deleporte_toeplitz_2018} and the present article, it is crucial that we are able to choose $m$ arbitrary large.
+Early results \cite{boutet_de_monvel_pseudo-differential_1967} use a special case of our analytic classes, when $m=0$; from there, a more geometrical theory of analytic Fourier Integral operators was developed \cite{sjostrand_singularites_1982}, allowing one to gradually forget about the parameters $r$ and $R$ when applying the analytic stationary phase lemma.
+It is surprising that the introduction of the parameter $m$, which mimics the definition of the Hardy spaces on the unit ball, was never considered, although it simplifies the manipulation of analytic functions (for instance, the space $H(m,r,V)$ is stable by product if and only if $m\geq 3$).
+In \cite{deleporte_toeplitz_2018} and in the present article, it is crucial that we are able to choose $m$ arbitrarily large.

+Along with the definition of symbol classes in Definition \ref{def:anal-symb}, we will use another analytic symbol class, which is a mixture of Definition \ref{def:anal-symb} and Remark \ref{rem:alt_symb_class}.
+The basic remark is that, by the Stirling formula,